Chicago's Mexican Independence Day celebrations shadowed by Trump’s threats for the city

 The extended Mexican Independence Day celebrations reflect the size and vitality of Chicago’s Mexican American community.
 Mexicans make up more than one-fifth of the city’s total population and about 74% of its Latino residents, according to 2022 U.S. Census estimates.

-Organizers of the regular community parades and festivals have been divided over whether to move forward with precautions or postpone, in hopes that it will feel safer for many participants to have a true celebration in several months' time.
+Parade and festival organizers have been divided over whether to move forward with precautions or postpone, in hopes that it will feel safer for many participants to have a true celebration in several months' time.
 In Pilsen, organizers said this week that community safety should be prioritized.
 A downtown Mexican Independence Day festival set for next weekend, though, was postponed this week by organizers, who said the decision was made to protect people.

 “But also we just refuse to let our festival be a pawn in this political game,” said Germán González, an organizer of El Grito Chicago.

-In Pilsen and Little Village, two of the city's best-known neighborhoods with restaurants, businesses and cultural ties to Mexican culture, residents expressed disappointment at the fear and anxiety the potential federal intervention was instilling within the community during a time of year usually characterized by joy, togetherness and celebration of Mexican American culture and heritage.
+In Pilsen and Little Village, two of the city's best-known neighborhoods with restaurants, businesses and cultural ties to Mexican culture, residents expressed disappointment that the potential federal intervention instilled such fear and anxiety in the community.
+It comes at a time of year usually characterized by joy, togetherness and celebration of Mexican American heritage.

 For Galiela Mendez, the decision to postpone El Grito Chicago was both heartbreaking and understandable.

-And while the nation's third-largest city has its problems, including persistent gun violence in some areas, Mendez said Trump and his supporters are maligning Chicago for political gain while disrupting festivities for a large cross-section of the population.
+While the nation's third-largest city has its problems, including persistent gun violence in some areas, Mendez said Trump and his supporters are maligning Chicago for political gain while disrupting festivities.

 “It feels like a slap in the face,” the 25-year-old said.
 “I think we are all on edge because it’s the same people that describes our home this way, but they never come here and see it for themselves.”